openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/quantization_w_accuracy_control.md

 * ``drop_type`` defines how the accuracy drop will be calculated: ``ABSOLUTE`` (used by default) or ``RELATIVE``.

+After that the model can be compiled and run faster with OpenVINO:

+.. tab:: OpenVINO

+   .. doxygensnippet:: docs/optimization_guide/nncf/ptq/code/ptq_aa_openvino.py
+      :language: python
+      :fragment: [inference]

 ``nncf.quantize_with_accuracy_control()`` API supports all the parameters from :doc:`Basic 8-bit quantization <basic_quantization_flow>` API and you can also use them to quantize a model with accuracy control and a custom configuration.

 If the accuracy or performance of the quantized model is not satisfactory, you can try :doc:`Training-time Optimization <tmo_introduction>` as the next step.